Band-Aid/agglookup/README.md

 This extension allows you to look up Pendo aggregation tables by providing keywords.

+Build extension using vsce package and install vsix

 ## Features

 - Look up Pendo aggregation tables by entering keywords such as `visitors`, `accounts`, `pages`, etc.